JimeBlue/dev-finder/README.md

 ### Expected behaviour

-- On first load, show the profile information for NinjaInShade (me).
+- On first load, show the profile information for JimeBlue (me).
 - Display an error page if no user is found or if there is an empty search.
 - If a GitHub user hasn't added their name, show their username where the name would be without the `@` symbol and again below with the `@` symbol.
 - If a GitHub user's bio is empty, show the text "This profile has no bio" with transparency added (as shown in the design).
 The lorem ipsum text in the designs shows how the bio should look when it is present.